COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 Novartis and Incyte will take Jakafi into a second phase 3 trial for COVID-19 patients with acute respiratory distress syndrome (ARDS)

-Novartis joins the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) initiative.
+Novartis joined the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) initiative.

-Pfizer is committed to share their clinical development and regulatory expertise to support the most promising candidates smaller biotech companies bring forward.
+Pfizer announced its commitment to sharing their clinical development and regulatory expertise to support the most promising candidates smaller biotech companies bring forward.

-Pfizer is reaching out to US federal agencies including NIH, NIAID and CDC to build a cross-industry rapid response team of scientists, clinicians and technicians able to move into action immediately when future epidemics surface.
+Pfizer announced it was reaching out to US federal agencies including NIH, NIAID and CDC to build a cross-industry rapid response team of scientists, clinicians and technicians able to move into action immediately when future epidemics surface.

 Pfizer followed up on its commitments by sharing safety data on the Azithromycin-Hydroxychloroquine Combination.